MdSikder/selenium_web_automation_framework/README.md

 # Web Automation Framework

-This industry-standard web automation framework utilizes Selenium and pytest, encompassing the setup of project structure and the integration of various components, such as configuration files, logging, reporting, screenshot capture, data-driven testing (DDT), and utility functions.
+This web automation framework uses Selenium and pytest, following industry standards.
+It includes setup configuration, logging, detailed reports and screenshots, data-driven testing, and useful tools.
+It also offers improvements like better configuration management, enhanced logging, improved reporting, a structured Page Object Model (POM), integration with Continuous Integration (CI), and support for different environments.

 ## Project Structure